Pasu4/neuro-api-tony/README.md

 Like Randy, this application opens a websocket server on port `8000` (websocket URL `ws://localhost:8000`).

 > [!Note]
-> For some reason, the Unity SDK takes a bit to receive the messages sometimes, but so far, every message has arrived eventually.
+> For some reason, the Unity SDK sometimes takes a bit to receive the `action` command after an `actions/force` command, but so far, every command has arrived eventually.
-> I don't know if it's my fault, but it doesn't happen with Randy.
+> This doesn't seem to be my fault, as it only happens if the `action` is not sent immediately.